ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 <center>![](./media/stanford-bunny-triangles.png)</center>

-# Mesh Storage
+# Mesh storage

--   In a triangle *mesh*, the vertices are stored in an ordered list $P_k$, with $k = 1\ldots N$.
+-   In a triangle mesh, the vertices are stored in an ordered list $P_k$, with $k = 1\ldots N$.

 -   Triangles are represented by a triplet of integer indices $i_1, i_2, i_3$ which represents the position of the vertices $P_{i_1}, P_{i_2}, P_{i_3}$ in the ordered list.

 -   If 32-bit integers are used to store the indices, each triangle requires 3×4 = 12 bytes.

--   This is advantageous if a vertex is shared by multiple triangles, which is the general case.
+-   This is advantageous if a vertex is shared by multiple triangles, which is generally true.

 ---